-\Registration:
+Registration:

--All students must have a minimum of 6 units to be considered full time and no more than 12 units per semester prior to passing PART B - Oral Examination.
+-All students must have a minimum of 6 units to be considered full time and no more than 12 units per semester prior to passing the Qualifying Examination.
 After advancing to candidacy all students must be registered in NSCI 794 every fall and spring semester to maintain full time status.